victorewik/Test-Matrix/README.md

 # echo
-A simple [maubot](https://github.com/maubot/maubot) that echoes pings and other stuff.
+A simple [maubot](https://github.com/maubot/maubot) from echo bot that pings and see some info.

 ## Usage
-* `!ping` - Reply with "Pong!" and the time it took for the message to reach the bot.
-* `!echo <message>` - Reply with the given message
+* `test or Test to see info